Demand exceeds supply for Azerbaijani Central Bank’s notes

 By Trend

-The demand at the auction exceeded the supply by 2.6 times as the banks applied for 525.7 million manats, the BSE said.
+The demand at the auction exceeded the supply by almost 2.8 times as the banks applied for 552.88 million manats, the BSE said.

-The cut-off price for competitive bids was set at 99.4773 manats (6.76 percent), the weighted average price was also 99.4773 manats (6.76 percent).
-The value of notes placed at the auction amounted to 200 million manats.
+The cut-off price for competitive bids was set at 99.4959 manats (6.76 percent), the weighted average price was also 99.4959 manats (6.76 percent).
+The volume of notes placed at the auction amounted to 200 million manats.

 The short-term notes are an instrument of monetary and credit policy for regulating the money stock in circulation.
 Only banks can acquire notes.